giftos1/programming-guide/Programming-Patterns.md

 Here's our code with three introduced constants.
 It works the same way, but is more _readable_ and _maintainable_ (easier to modify and extend).
 You might notice that the constants are all at the top, like configuration 'variables'.

-One more thing to notice: There's no real benefit in turning the literal `1` into a constant as it's not a value that will ever change or that needs further explaining.
+One more thing to notice: There's no real benefit in turning the literal `0` into a constant as it's not a value that will ever change or that needs further explaining.
+It's just... zero (no products or some products).

 ```python3
 # version 2 - notice how it is easier to read,